algorandfoundation/algokit-utils-ts/docs/capabilities/algorand-client.md

 ### Sending a single transaction

-You can compose a single transaction via `algorand.send...`.
+You can compose a single transaction via `algorand.send...`, which gives you an instance of the [`AlgorandClientTransactionSender`](../code/classes/types_algorand_client_transaction_sender.AlgorandClientTransactionSender.md) class.
 Intellisense will guide you on the different options.

 Further documentation is present in the related capabilities: